mikevalstar/medusajs/README.md

 The policy value will set the duration of the cache, if no policy is set the object will be cache until cleared manually.

+### overwrite = function(key, promise, policy)

+The function will resolve the value for the promise and store that result in place of the current object.
+The original object will be available while the promise resolves.

+_rejected promises are not cached._

+The policy value will set the duration of the cache, if no policy is set the object will be cache until cleared manually.

 ### put = function(key, value, policy)

 Bypass the get function and store an object directly into the cache.